Yours Truly, Janit Calvo, doing an online seminar with the University of Virginia Master Gardeners, in 2015.

 Here are just some photos from our Miniature Garden Story, now rooted in garden history:

 The ideas started as a greeting card line.
 Spring came and I started to work on a garden party invitation.
-This is one of the very first miniature garden scenes for the greeting card line.
-That is Lake Union in the background, in Seattle, Wa.
+This is one of the very first miniature garden scenes for the greeting card line and very impromptu.
+That is Lake Union in the background, in Seattle, Wa. in 2000.

 Oh Joy!
 Oh Bliss!
+Lol!
 The artist-preneur at work.

-Here is me at the Fremont Sunday Market in the freezing December
+This is me, Janit Calvo, at the Fremont Sunday Market in the freezing December

-temperatures testing our ideas - and our resilience - in 2000.
+temperatures testing the ideas - and testing our resilience - in 2000.
+Thankfully, the enthusiastic sales warmed us up!

-A booth at big garden show.
+Our booth at the big Northwest Flower and Garden Show here in Seattle in 2007.
 We've tried a 10' x 10' booth as well as a 10' x 20' booth.
-While it was nice to have a big booth, it made twice the work as everything is miniature!
-We also found that doing this big local garden show in early spring burned us out for the rest of the season so we just stopped doing them.
+While it was nice to have a bigger booth, it made twice the work as everything is miniature!
+We also found that doing this big local garden show in early spring burned us out for the rest of the season so we just stopped doing them as most of our customers were online and out of state.

-Our miniature garden set-up at the Fremont Sunday Market.
+Our miniature garden set-up at the Fremont Sunday Market in 2004.
 This is where we started promoting the hobby to the locals and the tourists.
 It was the tourists that carried our miniature garden message back home and helped spread the idea.

-Our table at a local miniature show.
+Our table at Portland Miniature Show around 2008-ish.
+Lol!
 With the sun coming in the windows behind us, it was hard for the customers to see what was on our table.
 Needless to say, we didn't do very well that weekend.
 A frustrating learning curve!

-Small and large victories, like our second Best of Show award at the Seattle Miniature Show above, kept me motivated and focused.
+Small and large victories, like our second Best of Show award at the Seattle Miniature Show won in 2006 shown above, kept me motivated and focused.
 In fact, anytime I felt like hanging it up and getting a "real job," I got a phone call, email or card from a customer thanking me for introducing them to such an enjoyable hobby.
-To this day, I still get those random calls, keeping me focused and on track
+To this day, I still get those random calls from my fellow miniature gardeners when my mood gets down, funnily enough, and they always put on track

 This is me teaching the crowd how to swim.
 Lol!
 No, I'm not sure what I was explaining here.
-This is just one of the gigs I did during my the book tour for my first book, Gardening in Miniature: Create Your Own Tiny Living World.
+This is just one of the gigs I did during my the book tour for my first book, Gardening in Miniature: Create Your Own Tiny Living World, in 2013.